Uttammsapk/Uttammsapk/README.md

 - 👋 Hi, I’m @Uttam D.
-- 👀 I’m interested in learning new coding languages.
+- 👀 I’m interested in learning new skills.
 - 🌱 I’m currently learning and working on python, html, css, javascrpit.
 - 👌 Currently working on developing my skills on data structure and algorithims.
 - 💞️ I’m looking to get internship as a freshman student of CS.